kreopelle/asana_cli_gem/README.md

 # Asana-Cli-Gem

-This Ruby gem provides a CLI to view strengthening yoga poses as presented by Yoga Journal's online pose library.
-It uses Nokogiri to scrape the site.
+This Ruby gem provides a CLI to view information about strengthening yoga poses by scraping Yoga Journal's online pose library using Nokogiri.
+To learn more, please view my [demo video](https://youtu.be/J5LvpTjxERw) or read [my blog](http://kaylareopelle.com/building_the_cli_data_gem_project) about building the program.

 ## Installation